leandroroser/linux-copilot/Readme.md

 This will launch the interactive chat interface.
-Ask questions about Linux commands, and Linux Copilot will provide real-time suggestions and answers.
+Ask questions about Linux commands, and Linux Copilot will provide code answers.

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.This is an ongoing project.